-precisify the link between the data that is available for children and the processes of language acquisition.
-The parser has been long hypothesized to play critical roles in language acquisition processes (e.g., Berwick, 1985; Fodor, 1998; Frazier & de Villiers, 1990), and it is very exciting that empirical investigations of this question are beginning to emerge.
-Much future work is naturally needed to increase our understanding of the interaction of parsing and learning.
+This section discussed two different ways in which parser development research helps to clarify the link between the data that is available for children and the processes of language acquisition.
+Many language acquisition theories have only assumed that the parser plays critical roles in language acquisition (e.g., Berwick, 1985; Fodor, 1998; Frazier & de Villiers, 1990), but we are now at an exciting point where empirical investigations of this question are beginning to emerge.
+Much future work is needed to increase our understanding of the interaction of parsing and learning.

-First, there is so far relatively little empirical work that investigates how constraints on the developing parser make certain input difficult to perceive.
+So far there has been relatively little empirical work that investigates how constraints on the developing parser make certain input difficult to perceive.
 One promising syntactic phenomenon for further investigations is acquisition of long-distance reflexives.
 In many languages including English, a reflexive can only take an antecedent inside the local, finite clause (e.g., Bob said that Mike criticized himself cannot be interpreted to mean that Mike criticized Bob), but in languages like Chinese, the reflexive pronoun ziji can be bound by a ccommanding noun in the local clause, as well as by a c-commanding noun in a non-local clause (for a review of ziji binding, see Huang & Liu, 2001).
 Thus, a sentence like (11) is a globally ambiguous sentence, because ziji can be bound by the subject of the local clause (Da-xingxing 'Big Gorilla') or the subject of the non-local clause (Milaoshu 'Mickey Mouse').

-(11) Milaoshu1 mengjian Da-xingxing2 bei-zhe ziji1/2 -de didi
+(11) Milaoshu1 mengjian Da-xingxing2 bei-zhe ziji{1/2} -de didi

 Mickey Mouse dream Big-Gorilla carry self's baby-brother Interestingly, truth-value judgment studies on the development of long-distance reflexives in Chinese have shown that children tend to only entertain the local binding of such reflexives, rejecting the long-distance binding interpretation (Chien & Lust, 2006; Su, 2003; for related findings in Korean, see Lee, 1990).
-It is very plausible that this reflects constraints on the developing parser: Dillon, Chow, Wagers, Guo, Liu, and Phillips (submitted) used a speedaccuracy-tradeoff task (see Foraker & McElree, 2011) to examine the time course of ziji binding in Chinese bi-clausal sentences, and found evidence that suggests that the local subject binding becomes accessible before binding by the non-local subject.
-This raises the possibility that children may also adopt local subject binding first in sentences like (11), which in turn makes the long-distance subject less available as it would require revision of the initial binding.
+It is very plausible that this reflects constraints on the developing parser.
+Dillon, Chow, Wagers, Guo, Liu, and Phillips (submitted) used a speedaccuracy-tradeoff task (see Foraker & McElree, 2011) to examine the time course of ziji binding in Chinese bi-clausal sentences, and found evidence that suggests that local subject binding becomes accessible before non-local subject binding.
+This raises the possibility that children may also adopt local subject binding first in sentences like (11), making the long-distance subject less available as it would require revision of the initial binding.
 Thus, locality biases in children's reflexive processing mechanism may potentially skew the input and affect the developmental trajectory of long distance reflexive learning.